pgjdbc/pgjdbc/pgjdbc/src/test/java/org/postgresql/test/README.md

 by the test case.

 If you decide to add a new test case, you should do two things:
-1) Add a class that extends junit.framework.TestCase.
+1) Add a test class.
 It should contain setUp() and tearDown() methods that create and destroy the fixture respectively.
 2) Edit $JDBC_SRC/org/postgresql/test/jdbc2/Jdbc2TestSuite.java or
-$JDBC_SRC/org/postgresql/test/jdbc3/Jdbc3TestSuite.java and add a suite.addTestSuite() call for your class.
+$JDBC_SRC/org/postgresql/test/jdbc3/Jdbc3TestSuite.java and add your class.
 This will make the test case part of the test suite.

 6 Guidelines for developing new tests